DSR-RHIT/creating-reproducible-reports/pages/headings-and-images.md

 ---
 layout: page
 title:  tutorial
-tagline: headings and external images
+tagline: adding headings and images
 ---

 I'll introduce R Markdown syntax as we need it in the report.
 For a quick reference to the most commnly used syntax, see RStudio's  [Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html).